Guidelines for Implementing and Modifying Forward FOCUS

 How do I encourage students to respond?

-Consider making the FOCUS part of a weekly assignment checklist, reminder email, and other method used to communicate tasks to students.
+Consider making the FOCUS part of a weekly assignment checklist, reminder email, and other typical method used to communicate tasks to students.

 - The purpose: Why are you doing this?
 What do you hope to learn?
 What will you do with results and what, if applicable, have you changed in your teaching based on student feedback?
 What might they gain from doing the survey?
 If possible, give an example of a change you’ve made to your courses from past student end-of-term feedback.